javascript-tutorial/en.javascript.info/1-js/13-modules/02-import-export/article.md

 2. `export * from './user.js'` re-exports only named exports, but ignores the default one.

-    If we'd like to re-export both named and the default export, then two statements are needed:
+    If we'd like to re-export both named and default exports, then two statements are needed:
     ```js
     export * from './user.js'; // to re-export named exports
     export {default} from './user.js'; // to re-export the default export